mopahlevani/Review-on-Pulse-Oximetery/README.md

-As a part of the project done during the "Medical Devices and Measurement" course, a review was done on Pulse oximetry and its history, applications and physical theories behind it.
+As a part of the project done during the "Medical Devices and Measurement" course, because of the ongoing Covid-19 pandemic and the enormous increase in the use of pulse oximeters, a review was done on Pulse oximetry and its history, applications and physical theories behind it.